Ho Chi Minh City University of Education

-Ho Chi Minh City National University of Pedagogy (HCMUP, Vietnamese: Trường Đại học Sư phạm Thành phố Hồ Chí Minh), or Ho Chi Minh City University of Education, is a university specializing in tertiary-level training of teachers and lecturers located in District 5.
-HCMUP is one of fourteen leading national universities of Vietnam and one of the two largest pedagogical universities, playing a leading role in teacher and lecturer training.
+Ho Chi Minh City University of Education (HCMUE, Vietnamese: Trường Đại học Sư phạm Thành phố Hồ Chí Minh) is a university specializing in tertiary-level training of teachers and lecturers located in District 5.

+The university is one of two largest pedagogical universities (with Hanoi National University of Education) in Vietnam and also one of the 14 National Key Universities designated by the Government of Vietnam.

 History

 It was founded as the Saigon National Pedagogical University in 1957 and reestablished by prime ministerial decree in 1976.
 In 1995, the university was incorporated in Ho Chi Minh City National University, then it became an autonomous university with the current name in 1999.
 In 2020, it became National Key Universities of Vietnam and the leading university in the field of education and pure science research.

 Between 1976 and 2006, the university educated 65,945 graduates, of which 1,000 were postgraduates.
 It also offered training for 33,800 teachers and has education cooperations with over 50 universities worldwide.

+In 2019 and 2020, it respectively ranked 1st and 2nd (after Hanoi National University of Education) in Vietnam for mathematics.